 The reserve is easily accessible by road through its four main gates.
 They are Musiara, Ololomutiek, Talek and Sekenani.
 It is important to note that the local administration has chosen to leave the roads to each of these gates un-tarmacked rough roads so as not to interfere with the ecosystem within the reserve.

-What can I expect to see in the Maasai Mara?
+What can I expect to see in the Masai Mara?

 When you visit the Mara you will be welcomed by the local Maasai people.
 You will experience them in their true element as their large herds of cattle usually accompany them.
 You will also interact with wildlife like never before as they are free to roam back and forth from the Reserve.
 The abundant birdlife and Big 5 (Lion, Leopard, Buffalo, Elephant and Black Rhino) will also amuse you during your visit.
 What are you waiting for?